 How Does A Generac Generator Work?

 Within seconds of an outage, the Generac generator automatically supplies power directly to your home’s electrical circuit breaker box.
 After utility power returns, the generator shuts itself off and waits for the next outage.
 The Generac generator starts and stops automatically, and never needs refueling.
-This video explains how and why.

 The Advantages Of An Emergency Standby Generac Generator